 There are genetic mutations called BRCA1 and BRCA2 which are transmitted through certain families.
 Prevalence of such mutations is estimated to be about 10 per cent based on western studies.
 We do not know the exact incidence of such mutations in the Indian population.
 These mutations are very strongly associated with development of breast and ovarian cancer.

 - BRCA 1 carriers have a cumulative breast cancer risk of 60 per cent and ovarian cancer risk of 59 per cent by 70 years of age.

 - BRCA 2 carriers have a cumulative breast cancer risk of 55 per cent and ovarian cancer risk of 16 per cent by 70 years of age.

 How do I know if I am carrying a BRCA mutation?

 Most important factor is a strong family history of more than one close relative being diagnosed with either breast or ovarian cancer and certain other types of cancer.
 Ideally mapping of family tree is done to understand the risk.
 Mutations can be tested by a simple blood test.
 This test is not for everyone and a thorough counselling is required to understand the implications of a positive test.

 What can I do to reduce the risk of developing cancer?

 Awareness is the key to reduce the risk of developing cancer.
 Do not ignore symptoms that persist for more than two-three weeks in general.
-Ask your doctor about the cancer screening tests that you are eligible for and get them done on a regular basis.
+Visit cancer specialist in Delhi for cancer screening tests that you are eligible for and get them done on a regular basis.
 Eat healthy as consuming a lot of processed food can add to the risk.
 Try and exercise regularly.
 Avoid smoking and drinking.